EdoardoSantagata/ethelper/README.md

   Local URL: http://localhost:8501
   Network URL: http://[YOUR_IP_ADDRESS]:8501

-Close the application with CNTRL+C
+Close the application with CNTRL+C from the cmd interface.

 NOTE: Docker is required to run this application!

 ## FUNCTIONALITIES

 NOTE: When inputting values for each key, do not change the preset group of keys, as this will delete your reset the preset-exclusive inputs!

+## SUPPORT

 If you have any issues, reach out to:
 Edoardo Santagata